Online purchase scams are on the rise, warns the Better Business Bureau.

 “What I finally got in the mail after almost a month was two rubber seven-inch dolls that sort of looked like what they were advertising,” said the disappointed consumer in the BBB scam tracker complaint.
 “The items looked amazing online, but the store is a total scam.”

-Think you can simply return the items for a refund if you’re duped by a holiday decorations scammer?
+Think you can simply return the items for a refund if you’re duped by a scammer?
 Don’t count on it.
 “This company will not reply to their emails, which is the only way of communicating,” according to the BBB complaint.

 But you don’t have to become an online purchase scammer’s next victim.
 Here are the BBB’s tips to prevent shopping scammers from pocketing your hard-earned money.